Ketevan Orbeliani: Engagement

-Ketevan was born into one of the leading noble families of Kartli.
-Her father, Prince Vakhtang Orbeliani-Kaplanishvili (born 1705), was a diplomat and writer.
+Ketevan was born into one of the leading noble families of the Kingdom of Kartli.
+Her father, Prince Vakhtang Orbeliani-Qaplanishvili (born 1705), was a diplomat and writer.
 He had penned his experience while living in the Russian Empire (1735–1738) in his Description of Peterhof and also authored several poems.
 In 1738 Ketevan was betrothed to Heraclius, a prince of the royal house of Kakheti, who was then accompanying his suzerain, Nader Shah of Iran, in the Afghan campaign.
-The betrothal was arranged through the efforts of Heraclius's mother, Tamar, with the help of Ketevan's paternal aunt, Bangua, who was married to the influential Georgian nobleman, Givi Amilakhvari.
+The betrothal was arranged through the efforts of Heraclius's mother, Tamar, with the help of Ketevan's paternal aunt, Bangua, who was married to the influential Georgian nobleman, Givi Amilakhvari (1689–1754).

 Repudiation

 Returning to Kakheti in September 1739, however, Heraclius repudiated the union and Ketevan withdrew to a monastery.
 She died very young, in 1750, at the village of Patardzeuli.
-The epitaph on her grave at the Alaverdi Cathedral speaks of her as the consort of Heraclius.
+The epitaph on her grave at the Alaverdi Monastery speaks of her as the consort of Heraclius.
 Ketevan had, thus, been considered to have been the first wife of Heraclius until their divorce in 1744 and the mother of two of his children, Princess Rusudan (died in infancy) and Prince Vakhtang.
 This tradition, founded by Marie-Félicité Brosset and followed, among others, by Cyril Toumanoff, was revised by the Georgian historians in the latter half of the 20th century.
 This version, based on the account of Heraclius's grandson, Alexander Orbeliani, has it that the engagement between Heraclius and Ketevan had been repudiated before the marriage was consummated and the first wife of Heraclius—and the mother of his two older children—was another woman, also named Ketevan (died 1744), daughter of Zaal Pkheidze, of the Imeretian princely family of Pkheidze (Mkheidze).